8273931014/Netflix_Clone/README.md

 ## 📌 Project Overview

-This Netflix Clone is a front-end web development project designed to practice and enhance HTML and CSS skills.
+This Netflix Clone is a front-end web development project designed to practice and enhance HTML ,CSS and Javascript skills.
 The website mimics the official Netflix landing page, including a navigation bar, hero section, feature highlights, FAQ section, and footer.

 The project focuses on responsive web design principles to ensure a smooth user experience across desktop, tablet, and mobile devices.